Information Flow Control in Machine Learning through Modular Model Architecture: Introduction

-To address this challenge, we propose to introduce the notion of information flow control (IFC) to machine learning.
+To address this problem, we introduce the notion of information flow control (IFC) to machine learning.
 Instead of treating all training data uniformly, we partition the training dataset into multiple \emph{security domains}.
 During inference, a trained ML model takes an \emph{access policy} that represents which security domains are accessible by the current user and ensures its output does not leak any training data that the user cannot access.
 The goal of IFC in this ML setting is to develop a training process, an inference process, and a model architecture that can honor the access policy at inference time by guaranteeing no leakage of information from inaccessible training data to the model output.
 We define the problem through the lens of non-interference (NI), and present IFC as a new challenge that ML systems should address.

 Deep learning models are notoriously difficult to understand or control even though they perform well in practice.
-In that sense, IFC in deep neural networks may seem infeasible.
-In this work, we show that information flow can be controlled at the model architecture level, and propose a solution inspired by Mixture of Experts (MoE) paradigm.
-In short, our secure MoE architecture trains a separate sub-module, called an \emph{expert}, for each security domain so that its training data only influences a single expert.
-We modify the MoE \emph{gating} function so that the model activates a small number ($k$) of the most relevant experts among the ones that are accessible for a particular user at inference time.
-Once the gating function picks the top-$k$ experts for a given user's input, the input is evaluated using these $k$ experts and their outputs are combined through an \emph{ensembling} scheme to obtain the final output.
-As a concrete example, we develop this secure MoE model for a Transformer-based language model, and demonstrate that it can enable secure use of access-controlled training data with low overhead.
+In that sense, IFC in parametric deep neural networks may seem infeasible at a glance.
+We show that information flow can be controlled at the model architecture level.
+Our approach trains a separate, small sub-module, called an \emph{expert} for each security domain, so that each security domain's data only influences a single expert.
+Then, we develop a secure \emph{gating} function that is used at run-time to activate only a small number ($k$) of the most relevant, accessible experts for each user query considering the user's access policy.
+Once the gating function picks the top-$k$ experts, the final output is generated by \emph{aggregating} the outputs/parameters of the $k$ experts.
+To ensure non-interference (NI), the gating and aggregation decisions only use information from accessible security domains.